-Dr Stephan Frühling is an Associate Professor in the Strategic and Defence Studies Centre, and Deputy Director (Education) of the Coral Bell School of Asia-Pacific Affairs.
+Dr Stephan Frühling is the Associate Dean (Education) of the College of Asia and the Pacific.
+He is an Associate Professor in the Strategic and Defence Studies Centre of the Coral Bell School of Asia-Pacific Affairs.

 Grants are drawn from ARIES.
 To add Projects or Grants please contact your College Research Office.